orlof/dcpu-admiral/README.md

 Beware, Organic compilation without --long-literals option takes about 15 minutes.

-You run admiral.bin with Lettuce (SirCmpwn/Tomato), but international (non-US?) keyboard layouts don't work with Lettuce.
+You can run admiral.bin with Lettuce (SirCmpwn/Tomato), but international (non-US?) keyboard layouts don't work with Lettuce.

 <h5>Devkit</h5>